 Adaptive Therapy Clinical Trial

-At Froedtert Hospital, Beth was linked with Smitha Menon, MD, medical oncologist and MCW faculty member.
+At Froedtert Hospital, Beth was linked with a lung cancer team that included Smitha Menon, MD, medical oncologist and MCW faculty member.
 “Beth was diagnosed with a stage III cancer,” Dr. Menon said.
 “That means the cancer had spread to some of the lymph nodes in her chest.”

 Because Beth’s cancer was locally advanced, having spread to nearby tissue and lymph nodes, she was not eligible for surgery.
 Instead, her team recommended a combination of chemotherapy and radiation therapy.
-She was also offered the opportunity to take part in a clinical trial, one designed to solve a major challenge in cancer treatment.
+She was also offered the opportunity to take part in a clinical trial, one designed to solve a major challenge in cancer treatment: As cancer responds to treatment, there are often changes in the size of a tumor and even its position.

 After Beth learned about the clinical trial, she was happy to take part.
 “Being in a study is completely voluntary and there are no promises,” she said.
 “But I thought my participation would help someone else, so I chose to do it.”